 RI Child Support Contempt

 Does the State of Rhode Island Child Support Enforcement Office ever initiate a contempt motion for failure to provide child support?
-If the person entitled to receive child support in Rhode Island and Providence Plantations is on cash assistance than payment may be owed to RI.
+If the person entitled to receive child support in Rhode Island and Providence Plantations is on cash assistance than payment may be owed to the State of Rhode Island.
 Child Support Enforcement may file a motion seeking a contempt finding.
-RI Child support enforcement could file for support contempt if the custodial mother or father is a full service client of RI Child Support enforcement.
+RI Child support enforcement also could file for contempt if the custodial mother or father is receiving full services from RI Child Support enforcement.

 Can a RI child support contempt motion be settled prior to a hearing?

-A Kent or Newport County RI Support contempt cause of action could be part of a RI matrimonial dissolution / divorce, child custody war, Complaint for separate Maintenance without filing for divorce, Complaint for divorce from Bed and Board, dcyf petition, child visitation, paternity or other type of Washington County RI Family Court legal claim.
+A Kent or Newport County child support contempt case could be part of a RI matrimonial dissolution / divorce, child custody war, Complaint for Separate Maintenance without filing for divorce, Complaint for divorce from Bed and Board, dcyf petition, child visitation, paternity or other type of Family Court case.